The Businessman and the Maker

 Matthias Wandel magnificient homemade tilting router lift.

-His website and videos are full of wooden marvels, and he does give lots of advices.
+His website and videos are full of wooden marvels, and he does give a lot of advice.

 - You can fail often: 1) no need to tell, 2) you will learn anyway, and 3) only one success is enough.
 It suffice you get one outstanding result once and it is more than enough.
 Absolutely no way to behave like this when you are mass-producing ("better" sacrifice quality to consistency).